hyperledger/besu-docs/docs/private-networks/concepts/node-sync-private.md

 # Node synchronization for private networks

-For private, permissioned blockchain networks, Besu uses the same [synchronization modes](/public-networks/concepts/node-sync.md) as public networks, but with specific configurations for private network needs.
+For private, permissioned blockchain networks, Besu uses the same [synchronization modes as public networks](../../public-networks/concepts/node-sync.md), but with specific configurations for private network needs.

 To sync Besu on a private network: